MetPX/sarracenia/doc/dd_watch.1.rst

 **[-rn|--rename <path>]**

-With the  *rename*   option, the user can suggest a destination path to its products.
+With the  *rename*   option, the user can suggest a destination path for its files.
 If the given path ends with '/' it suggests a directory path...
 If it doesn't, the option specifies a file renaming.